iredmail/docs/en_US/integrations/0-integration.netdata.freebsd.md

 its website to check online demo.

-We will show you how to install and configure netdata on iRedMail server (Linux) to monitor mail service related softwares.
+We will show you how to install and configure netdata on iRedMail server (Linux) to monitor mail service related software.

 ## Install netdata